9 Flight tracking technologies

 Important

-Air navigation service providers (ANSP) own the data produced by the surveillance radar installations they operate.
+Air Navigation Service Provider (ANSP) own the data produced by the surveillance radar installations they operate.

 Radar tracks have a prestigious aura for obvious coverage reasons.
 However, it is rather unlikely that you gain access to radar trajectories on a systematic basis.
-Moreover, on international flights, getting a full trajectory would require agreements with ANSPs of all countries aircraft have flown.
+Moreover, on international flights, getting a full trajectory would require agreements with each ANSP of all countries aircraft have flown.

 In general, trajectories based on radar plots produced by computer systems contain an identifier, timestamps, latitudes, longitudes, altitudes, ground speed, vertical speed and track angle.
 Kalman filters help to smoothen trajectories and compute the derivatives.

-ADS-B stands for Automatic Dependent Surveillance–Broadcast.
-It is probably one of the most well-known source of aircraft trajectories, popularized by famous websites such as Flightradar24 or The OpenSky Network.
+ADS-B is probably one of the most well-known source of aircraft trajectories, popularized by famous websites such as Flightradar24 or The OpenSky Network.
 It is a surveillance technology designed to allow aircraft to broadcast their flight state periodically without the need for interrogation.

 The word automatic refers to the fact that no inputs from controllers or pilots are required.
 The word dependent indicates this technology depends on information from other onboard systems, such as air data systems and navigation systems.